 • Necessary to participate in federal or state funding programs.

-If a school district elects to electronically access or monitor a school-issued device pursuant to one of the above exceptions, it must provide written notice of the monitoring to the parents of enrolled students (“General Notice”).
+If a school district elects to monitor a school-issued device pursuant to one of the above exceptions, it must provide written notice of the monitoring to the parents of enrolled students (“General Notice”).

 Additionally, if a student’s device is electronically accessed because an exception occurs, the school district must provide notice to the student’s parent of the circumstances that caused the school district to access the student’s interactions with the school-issued device within 72 hours of the access (“72-Hour Notice”).
 The 72-Hour Notice must include details of what features were accessed and, if applicable, a description of the threat.
 If the 72-Hour Notice itself is a threat to life or safety, then it must be provided within 72 hours after the threat has ended.